 Young Hearts Run Free

 On 4th April the New Seekers (minus Lyn Paul) return to the singles chart as part of Ferry Aid.
-The single, a re-recording of the Beatles' classic Let It Be, is a Stock, Aitken and Waterman production.
+The single, a re-recording of The Beatles' classic Let It Be, is a Stock, Aitken and Waterman production.
 It features top recording artists and celebrities from the 1960s, '70s and '80s including: Andy Bell (Erasure), Boy George, Bucks Fizz, Hazell Dean, Stephanie Lawrence, Paul McCartney, The Nolans and Steve Strange.
 It spends seven weeks on the chart including three weeks at number 1.
 Proceeds from the sale of the single are donated to The Sun newspaper's Zebrugge disaster fund.

 During 1987 Lyn meets Alan Young - the man who is to become her second husband.
 Eleven years later, interviewed in the Weekly News, Lyn described how her best friend Moira had brought them together:

-"She'd been going out with Alan's best friend so I knew him on a social basis for about four years ...
-Moira reckoned we'd make an ideal couple ...
+"She'd been going out with Alan's best friend so I knew him on a social basis for about four years...
+Moira reckoned we'd make an ideal couple...
 She held a dinner party to which Alan and I were both invited.
-At a late stage in the evening, I told a joke and Alan roared with laughter ...
+At a late stage in the evening, I told a joke and Alan roared with laughter...
 It's weird, but from that moment I saw him in a completely different light.
 I turned to Moira and said, 'He's not bad, is he?'"

 (Weekly News, 22nd August 1998, page 16)